janvaniperen/jvicom/README.md

-# Jan van Iperen - Personal Website
+# jvicom - Jan van Iperen's Personal Website

 Personal website built with Hugo and the MNML theme.